capricorn86/happy-dom/README.md

 # Happy DOM
 A "jsdom" alternative with support for server side rendering of web components.

-As shadow roots are closed, this DOM supports opening them up by providing an option.
+As shadow roots are scoped, this DOM supports opening them up by providing an option.
 When the shadow roots are opened up, Happy DOM will scope the HTML and CSS.